-The island is composed predominantly of two ethnic communities: the Sinhalese, which are the majority, and the Tamils, who make up approximately 18% of the population.
-After centuries of colonial rule, political power was distributed to the Sinhalese majority upon independence.
-As a result of the ethnic, religious, linguistic and cultural differences between the Sinhalese and the Tamils, Sinhalese politicians manipulated ethno-religious nationalism for political gain at the expense of the Tamil minority.
-Legislation was passed to privilege the Sinhalese in education and employment, declare Sinhalese the national language, and enshrine the Buddhist religion in governance.
-For two decades, Tamils organized peaceful demonstrations and protests calling for equality for all ethnic groups within Sri Lanka, inspired by the cause of Mahatma Gandhi.
-The government of Sri Lanka ignored the non-violent movement and often responded to it with violence .
-Successive governments failed to offer a lasting solution that would protect all citizens’ rights and allow Tamils to participate in social, economic and political spheres.
+In 1956, Prime Minister SWRD Bandaranaike was elected.
+He saw himself as the “defender of Sinhalese culture” and as such passed legislation was to privilege the Sinhalese in education and employment, declare Sinhalese the national language, and enshrine the Buddhist religion in governance.
+For two decades, Tamils organized peaceful demonstrations and protests calling for equality for all ethnic groups within Sri Lanka and for more self-governance in the traditional Tamil homeland of the island’s North-East.
+The Sri Lankan state often responded to the non-violent protests with violence .
+Successive governments since failed to offer a lasting solution that would protect all citizens’ rights and allow Tamils to participate in social, economic and political spheres.